 1.3 Any member of a managing body has a responsibility to take the task seriously, attend meetings and carry out work for the organisation.
 Some organisations have rules about attendance (e.g. missing a number of consecutive meetings may lead to loss of the place on the committee).
-In view of the very considerable demands on members' time and energy, it is prudent to check out what is expected before accepting a place and to be clear what commitment can be made right from the start so that the organisation does not have unrealistic expectations of you.
+In view of the very considerable demands on members' time and energy, it is

 - 1.4 In participating in outside bodies, Members and officers act both as individuals and, in some instances, as representatives of the Council.
-What does that mean? - acting according to the rules, constitution and framework set by the outside body; - making independent and personal judgments in line with the duty of care to the outside body; - reporting back to the Council, where you have been appointed by the Council; - behaving ethically, in particular following the Nolan principals contained in the Council's Code of Conduct for Members (5.1 of the Constitution pages 162/163) or, for officers, the Code of Conduct for Officers(5.2 of the Constituion page 2/8); - taking an active and informed role in the management of the outside body's affairs. - you should not follow instructions from any political party to which you owe your political loyalty; - Do not look at things simply from the Council's perspective; - Do not be there in name only and merely turn up to meetings; - 1.5 The role of Members or officers on outside bodies may give rise to occasional conflicts of interest.
+What does that mean? - acting according to the rules, constitution and framework set by the outside body; - making independent and personal judgments in line with the duty of care to the outside body; - reporting back to the Council, where you have been appointed by the Council; - behaving ethically, in particular following the Nolan principals contained in the the Council's Code of Conduct for Members (5.1 of the Constitution pages 162/163) or, for officers, the Code of Conduct for Officers(5.2 of the Constituion page 2/8); - taking an active and informed role in the management of the outside body's affairs. - you should not follow instructions from any political party to which you owe your political loyalty; - Do not look at things simply from the Council's perspective; - Do not be there in name only and merely turn up to meetings; - 1.5 The role of Members or officers on outside bodies may give rise to occasional conflicts of interest.
 The Council's Code of Conduct for Members addresses some of the issues in respect of conflicts and interests.
 In essence, if any matter relating to the outside body comes up in the course of the Member's work as a Member, or in the officer's work for the Council, it is likely that the Member or officer will have an interest which they will have to disclose.
 Where the conflict is such that it might be considered likely to affect the way that the Member would vote or act as a Member, he/she may have not only to disclose the outside interest but to take no part in the consideration of the matter.
 The Code of Conduct for Officers includes similar provisions, requiring an officer to refer the matter to another officer to deal with.